-Burton's reporting has taken her to the heart of Chicago neighborhoods, across the United States and around the globe.
+Burton's reporting has taken her to the heart of Chicago neighborhoods, across the United States, and around the globe.
 One of the highlights for her career was covering the historic inauguration of President Barack Obama.
 Whether she's covering the opening of Oprah's school for girls in South Africa, exposing the plight of one of Illinois' poorest schools or assessing the aftermath of Hurricane Katrina, Burton brings compelling stories home to Chicago.
 She is dedicated to exposing injustices and bringing the stories of the underprivileged to the forefront.
 She interviews celebrities, political candidates, world leaders, sports figures and ordinary citizens with her trademark warm and insightful approach that gives viewers a unique perspective of people in the news.
 Her reporting style has been described as refreshing, informative, committed, investigative and smart.

-Burton notes that some of her most special life moments include her annual winter holiday toy drive benefiting children living in domestic violence shelters and the once in a lifetime experience as an honored guest at the Oprah's Legends Ball.
+Burton notes that some of her most special life moments include her annual winter holiday toy drive benefiting children living in domestic violence shelters, and the once in a lifetime experience as an honored guest at the Oprah's Legends Ball.

 Burton has received many honors for her work, including 15 Emmy Awards.
 Her work covering the inauguration of Chicago's Barak Obama, Journey to Witness History, The Obama Inauguration, garnered her a 2009 Emmy Award.
 Also in 2009, Burton received the 2009 Procter and Gamble Pioneer Award for community service.
 Burton won the coveted 2008 National Association of Black Journalists (NABJ) Salute to Excellence International Award for her coverage of the opening of the Oprah Winfrey Leadership Academy in South Africa.
 Also in 2008, she was awarded the Vernon Jarrett Par Excellence Award in journalism.
 She was the first recipient of the 2005 "Sisters in the Spirit" Award, given by Chicago area gospel singers to persons who exemplify a faith-based life.
 She was honored in 2004 and 2005 with the Thurgood Marshall Award.
 The Chicago Association of Black Journalists (CABJ) presented Burton with the 2004 Russ Ewing Award for the emotional story of a mother-to-daughter kidney donation.
 In 2003, Burton received the same award from CABJ for her coverage of the E2 nightclub tragedy.
 Her coverage of the Pope's visit to Canada in 2002 was lauded.
 She was recognized with a 1998 Kizzy Image and Achievement Award, which honors black women who have excelled in their professions.
 In 1997, Burton won the Phenomenal Woman Award from the expo for Today's Black Woman.
 Her coverage of the Million Man March earned another CABJ award in 1995.
 For her role in inspiring women across the country, Burton was chosen to receive an "Unsung Sheroe" honor awarded by the National Basketball Association Wives Association Inc. The Girl Scouts of Greater Chicago and Northwest Indiana paid tribute to Cheryl by honoring her with their prestigious Luminary Award.

-In 1990, Burton served as a general assignment reporter for WMBD-TV in Peoria, Ill.
+In 1990, Burton served as a general assignment reporter for WMBD-TV in Peoria, Illinois.
 She began her broadcasting career at Chicago's WGN-TV as co-anchor of the nationally syndicated weekly series "MBR: The Minority Business Report" (1989).

 Burton is very active in the Chicago community and gives much of her time to non-profit groups and charities.
 She is a volunteer for the Boys and Girls Club of America and serves as a motivational speaker for the Chicago Public Schools.
 She serves on the boards of the Life with Lupus Guild, the Multicultural Dance Center and City Year.

 In addition, Burton is a member of the Society of Professional Journalists, the Chicago Association of Black Journalists and the National Association of Black Journalists.
 She is a member of the Delta Sigma Theta Sorority Incorporated.

-A graduate of Chicago's Robert Lindblom High School, Burton was the first alumnus to be inducted into the school's hall of fame in April, 2007.
+A graduate of Chicago's Robert Lindblom High School, Burton was the first alumnus to be inducted into the school's Hall of Fame in April 2007.

 Burton graduated from the University of Illinois at Urbana-Champaign with a B.S. degree in Psychology and Biology.
 While there she was a member of the Marching Illini, one of the nation's premiere college marching bands and had the opportunity to march in the Rose Bowl and the Liberty Bowl.
 She lives in Chicago.